scslab/mutated/README.md

 Currently we support our own synthetic protocol, and memcache.
 Adding new protocols should be fairly easy at this point.

+To evaluate against the synthetic protocol, you should grab our collection of servers supporting it from [ghola](http://github.com/scslab/ghola).

 ## Using

 We split each supported protocol into its own binary for now so as to keep the